w3c/svgwg/master/struct.md

 <p>The <b id="__svg__GetSVGDocument__getSVGDocument">getSVGDocument</b> method
 is used to return a referenced SVG document.
-When getSVGDocument() is called, it must return the <a>Document</a> object referenced by the embedding element that implements the <a>GetSVGDocument</a> interface; if there is no document, null is returned.</p>
+When getSVGDocument() is called, it must return the [=Document=] object referenced by the embedding element that implements the [=GetSVGDocument=] interface; if there is no document, null is returned.

-<p class="note">Note that this does no check to see whether the referenced
-document is indeed an SVG document.
-Instead, any document is returned.</p>
+Note: Note that this does no check to see whether the referenced document is indeed an SVG document.
+Instead, any document is returned.